KureciPlatek/Cortex_M_devEnv/doc/Projects/RP2xxx_targets/Project_1_RP2040_on_Linux.md

 My opinion on all of that is that the less integrated/automated, the better.
 It is not important to have the most expensive tool, as long as we understand what is done, can easily find a solution, a fix to solve our problem.

+[^1]: I had to attach to target 2 as it was there that I could load (flash) the program.
+Some `rp2xxx` specificity I guess